-- removing uninteresting preprocessor commands such as #include; - removing all block and statement delimiters; and - removing common and uninteresting language constructs such as else, break, or type modifiers such as const.
+- removing uninteresting preprocessor commands like #include - removing all block and statement delimiters, and - removing common and uninteresting language constructs like else, break, or type modifiers like const.

 Noise elimination is easily specified as a short program in a dedicated text manipulation language, such as Perl [16].
 An example for the filtering process is shown in Figure 2.